yreddys/Basic--Programs--Java/README.md

-// Java program to find the 2nd largest number in an array
+// 2.Java program to find the 2nd largest number in an array

 public class ThirdLargestNumberInAnArray {
    public static void main(String args[]){